cs-ieee-ist/cs-essentials/content/topics/bash/permissions.md

 # Bash - Permissions

 The Unix based operating systems, offer a multi-user capability.
 This means that more than one user can use the same computer at the same time.
-To proctect the users from each was created a permission method to to only allow certain users to read, write or execute certain file.
+To protect the users from each was created a permission method to only allow certain users to read, write or execute a certain file.

 ## File Permissions

 On Linux, each file and directory has assigned access rights.
-These rights are categorized in three groups:
+These rights are categorized into three groups:

 - The file owner
-- Users in the owners group
+- Users in the owner's group
 - Others Users

 And each group has the same three privilege definitions: